 Explore Hvar Town

 I know when it comes to old towns so many writers simply say, go and explore and get lost in the winding cobblestone streets.
-Well, sorry to repeat what you’ve have read a million times but Hvar Town is the perfect place to get lost!
+Well, sorry to repeat what you have read a million times but Hvar Town is the perfect place to get lost!
 I hate getting lost but the streets of this town are truly charming.
 But if you’re really against getting lost, join a free walking tour of the Old Town.

 Since the town is so small each street is packed and I can guarantee that you will find a place to sit down and taste test some of the local wine, a store will intrigue you with whatever it’s selling (there is lots of jewelry ladies!) or you’ll be snapping pictures around every corner.